Famous-guy/Famous-guy/README.md

 - 👋 Hi, I’m @Famous-guy
 - 👀 I’m interested in web 3.0
 - 🌱 I’m currently learning cyber security on Ethical hacking
-- 💞️ I’m looking to collaborate on projects that will shake the world
+- 💞️ Feel free to collaborate
 <!--- 📫 How to reach me ...

 <!---